Another Book of Nothing Chapters 20 - 24:

 The Bhagavad-Gita 8:20

-In the Heart Sutra, the Buddha, having ascertained that all skandas - basic but transitory elements that make up the whole of human experience - are all in fact empty of any inherent existence of their own, and declaring that therefore form is emptiness, and emptiness is form, not simply as a concept but being perceptible only in the 'presence' of form, gave voice to the following mantra:
+In the Heart Sutra, the Buddha, having ascertained that all skandas - basic but transitory elements that make up the whole of human experience - are all in fact empty of any inherent existence of their own, and declaring therefore that 'form is emptiness, and emptiness is form', gave voice to the following mantra:

 "Gate gate, paragate, parasamgate, bodhi svaha"

-"Gone, gone, gone beyond, gone completely beyond everything! - Lo!
+"Gone, gone, gone beyond, gone completely beyond anything at all! - Lo!
 Awakened mind!"

 The sun shines equally on all and in its light all have their life and being, but with their backs to it as it were, seeing only the shadow it creates that moves as they move.
 Our eyes, looking only forward, see only half the world, while behind us the emptiness is infinite.
 What are ‘we’ but an ephemeral shoreline between the two?
 Whether anything appears in its light or not is of no consequence to the sun.
 Whether anything appears to exist in emptiness or not neither qualifies nor limits it in any way.
 The pictures on the screen are momentary and have no real substance other than light - touch them and you only touch the screen.
-Like reflections appearing in a mirror, the objects of awareness or consciousness have no existence apart from the mirror, but as far as the mirror is concerned, regardless of an infinite succession of reflections, nothing can happen to affect it in any way at all.
+Like reflections appearing in a mirror, the objects of awareness or consciousness have no existence apart from the mirror, but as far as the mirror is concerned, regardless of a continuous succession and infinite array of possible reflections, nothing can have any effect on it or be anything other than the mirror itself, in any way at all.

 For those of us who enjoy the intellectual puzzle of philosophy, we then have this problem - how, given the existence of a totally unconditioned state, does a conditioned state arise?
 How can duality emerge from unity, and how can something originate from nothing?
 Even the slightest awareness of ‘oneness’ as such would be sufficient to get the ball rolling, but from where can it arise?